Freshman Year: Modern World History

 These survey courses emphasize the social, political, and economic events and trends that have shaped our nation from 1600 to the present.

-Junior and Senior Year: Seminars or Advanced Placement (AP) World History
+Junior and Senior Year: Seminars or Advanced Placement (AP) World History or Advanced Placement US Government

 The SHP Social Sciences seminar program offers students the opportunity to study in a small class setting with an emphasis on discussion and presentation of research.
 The nature of our seminars presents the possibility to study a specific region of the world, a certain period of time, or a discipline within the social sciences.
 The department offers both honors and non-honors courses, which may vary from year to year.
 Honors courses are rigorous, one-semester, college-level courses that earn students an additional incremental increase in their SHP GPA.
-AP World History is a year-long course which emphasizes greater understanding of the evolution of global processes and contacts in different types of human societies.

 The thinking and writing skills that the Social Science Department advances are how to: